 - In a large heavy skillet over medium heat, fry the bacon until crisp; remove the bacon to paper towels to drain; crumble and set aside.

-- In the drippings, saute the onion, celery, and bell pepper until just tender.
-Add rice, the pureed tomatoes, crumbled bacon, and seasonings.
+- In the same skillet with the bacon drippings, saute the chopped onion, celery, and bell pepper until just softened.

-- Bring to a boil; reduce the heat and simmer over the lowest heat for about 5 minutes.
+- Bring the rice and vegetables to a boil; reduce the heat to low and simmer for about 5 minutes.
+Taste and add more salt, if needed.

 - Fluff with a fork before serving.